Welfare Reform Act 2012: Benefit Cap

 Council Tax support and free school meals do not count towards the benefit cap.
 Families in receipt of working tax credits are exempt from the cap, as are pensioners and claimants of certain other disability benefits (including Personal Independence Payment and Attendance Allowance).

-The benefit cap will not currently apply in Northern Ireland (as implementation of the Act continues to be subject to partisan negotiations within the Stormont Assembly, which impinge on the viability of that assembly).
-It was introduced gradually into the rest of the UK; at first, from 15 April 2013 it only applied in the London boroughs of Bromley, Croydon, Enfield and Haringe, but reached the whole of Great Britain by the end of September 2013.
+The benefit cap did not initially apply in Northern Ireland (as implementation of the Act was subject to partisan negotiations within the Stormont Assembly, which impinged on the viability of that assembly).
+It was introduced gradually into the rest of the UK; at first, from 15 April 2013 it only applied in the London boroughs of Bromley, Croydon, Enfield and Haringey, but reached the whole of Great Britain by the end of September 2013.

 A study published in November 2014 by New Policy Institute and Trust for London found there to be 46,000 households affected by the introduction of the overall benefit cap in April 2013, of which 46% have been in London.
 When the cap was brought in, London had a disproportionately high amount of social housing, while also having disproportionately high housing prices.